vslipchenko/bitbucket-time-report/README.md

 ## Output Format

-Each pull request is formatted as:
+Each report entry is formatted as:
 ```
 F, P: ABC-1010: Add new feature for user authentication (When In Progress, PR not created yet)
 F, D: ABC-1010: Add new feature for user authentication (When Done, PR with changes is created)